leforestier/elm-android-app/README.rst

 The script that enables you to build and/or install the app onto the device is ``manage.py``.
 It's a single Python script without any dependencies.
 You can call it like this on the command line::

-    $ python manage.py (see next section for commands available)
+    $ python manage.py (see next section for available commands)

 On Linux you should be able to do simply::

-    $ ./manage.py (see next section for commands available)
+    $ ./manage.py (see next section for available commands)

 To build an Elm application (running in a webview)